 namespace portions documentation

-welcome to the documentation of the portions (app/service modules and sub-packages) of this freely extendable aedev namespace (PEP 420).
+welcome to the documentation of the portions (modules and packages) of this freely extendable aedev namespace (PEP 420).

 features and use-cases